billster45/r-guides-and-galleries/README.md

 3.  **Code Style:** Write clear code that is easier to Quality Assure by following [The tidyverse style guide](https://style.tidyverse.org).
 Though it's much less effort to style your code automatically by running the [RStudio Styler add-in](http://styler.r-lib.org).

 4.  **Package Code:** If your data analysis is regularly repeated or re-used, consider converting it into a [Reproducible Analytical Pipeline (RAP)](https://ukgovdatascience.github.io/rap_companion/).
-Start to learn how to build a RAP by learning how to build the most [R Package](https://r-pkgs.org/index.html) possible first.
+Start to learn how to build a RAP by learning how to build the most simple [R Package](https://r-pkgs.org/index.html) possible first.

 Learn to visualise data with R
 ------------------------------